Henk Egberink, Test Manager.

 Another milestone is that we have drawn up a broad testing policy for MUMC+.
 This was done in consultation with the IT management.
 Testing is now part of the policy plan.
 We have also created templates for test execution and reporting.
 The deliverables for the testers are now there.

 We started in January and are rolling out Testersuite this year.
-We had HP ALM before that.
-It was introduced ten years ago during the implementation of the EPD.
-It was mainly an IT tool and was not used by the rest of the organisation.
-It received little support from the rest of the organisation.
-The low threshold and ease of use of Testersuite is the way to involve non-IT people in the testing process.
+We had HP ALM before this.
+Ten years ago, that was introduced when the SPD was implemented.
+Here it was mainly an IT tool and was not used by the rest of the organization.
+It received little support in the rest of the organization.
+The approachability and ease of use of Testersuite is the way to include non-IT people in the testing process.
 The first signs of this are already noticeable.

 The automation of the testing process.
 Many organisations struggle with that, so do we.
 We are now first taking steps in terms of test maturity.
 Once we have that in order, we will look at where automation can offer added value.